October 2024: On the way to pizza dinner. From left to right: Andrea, Javier, Rike, Chloé, Jenny

 lorena.ament@zoologi.su.se

-Lore is an evolutionary biologist interested in genome architecture and evolution, speciation, and biodiversity.
-Her background is in filamentous fungi and selfish genetic elements.
-In her international postdoc grant from the Swedish Research Council (Vetenskapsrådet), she characterizes a special gene family aka fungal NOD-like receptors (NLRs).
-In addition to their normal function (e.g. vegetative incompatibility and fungal immunity), some NLRs have pleiotropic effects on sexual compatibility.
-Lore wants to explore any potential contribution of NLRs to the buildup of reproductive isolation between fungal species.
+Lore is interested in genome architecture and evolution, speciation, and biodiversity.
+In her Swedish Research Council grant, she characterizes a special gene family, the fungal NOD-like receptors (NLRs).
+In addition to their normal function (e.g. vegetative incompatibility and immunity), some NLRs have pleiotropic effects on sexual compatibility.
+Lore explores the potential contribution of NLRs to the buildup of reproductive isolation between species.

 min.lu@zoologi.su.se